-The Washington State Department of Ecology routinely conducts fish tissue monitoring as part of its Washington State Toxics Monitoring Program (WSTMP) and Total Maximum Daily Load (TMDL).
+PCBs can be highly concentrated in the fish of waters contaminated with even low levels of PCBs.
+The Washington State Department of Ecology routinely conducts fish tissue monitoring as part of its Washington State Toxics Monitoring Program (WSTMP).
 Between these two programs, thousands of fish have been sampled from hundreds of sites across Washington State.
-Figure 25 displays the frequency distribution of total PCB tissue concentrations from fish collected across Washington State from several sources.
+Figure 27 displays the distribution of total PCB tissue concentrations from fish collected across Washington State from several sources.

-Figure 25.
-Washington Statewide PCB Distribution in Freshwater Fish Fillets 2001-2012

-Data are from 2001-2010 total PCB fish tissue concentrations extracted from Ecology's EIM database (Seiders, 2012).
-Additional total PCB data are from the EPA's Upper Columbia River site investigation as reported by DOH (DOH 2012), U.S Department of Energy's 2012 assessment of contaminant data in the Mid-Columbia River

-(http://www.washingtonclosure.com/projects/environmental_protection/mission_completion/proj ect_library/#investigation), and fish tissue data collected by the U.S. Army Corps of Engineers near Bradford Island and the Bonneville Dam on the Columbia River (unpublished data).
+Figure 27.
+Washington Statewide PCB Distribution in Freshwater Fish Fillets 2001-2012.
+Data sources: 2001-2010 total PCB fish tissue concentrations extracted from Ecology's EIM database (Seiders 2012), EPA's Upper Columbia River site investigation as reported by Health (WDOH 2012), U.S Department of Energy's 2012 assessment of contaminant data in the Mid-Columbia River, and fish tissue data provided to Health by the U.S. Army Corps of Engineers near Bradford Island and the Bonneville Dam on the Columbia River (unpublished data).
+NTR and Health screening levels for PCB concentration in fish tissue are displayed for reference.